plasmacel/makekit/manual/INTEGRATION.md

 Visual Studio integration is based on Visual Studio's [CMake](https://docs.microsoft.com/en-us/cpp/ide/cmake-tools-for-visual-cpp) and ["Open Folder"](https://docs.microsoft.com/en-us/visualstudio/ide/develop-code-in-visual-studio-without-projects-or-solutions) development features.
 The IDE and its built-in Build/Rebuild/Clean commands can be manipulated by the following files:

 - `CMakeSettings.json`
-This file is required to make IntelliSense work and to launch builds on a CMake projects.
+This file is required to make IntelliSense work and to launch builds on CMake projects.
 It enables to launch the default Build, Rebuild and Clean commands using CMake.

 - `CppProperties.json`
 This file is currently not required for MakeKit integration.